Stubborn East Coast Low; Locally Heavy Rain in the Four Corners Region - NewsBreak

 weather.gov

-Effective: 2022-10-07 13:52:00 PDT Expires: 2022-10-07 15:00:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Tucson Metro Area including Tucson, Green Valley, Marana, Vail A strong thunderstorm will impact portions of east central Pima County through 300 PM MST At 219 PM MST, Doppler radar was tracking a strong thunderstorm over East Sahuarita, or over Sahuarita.
-This storm was nearly stationary.
+Effective: 2022-10-07 15:49:00 PDT Expires: 2022-10-07 16:45:00 PDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Tohono O'odham Nation including Sells; Tucson Metro Area including Tucson, Green Valley, Marana, Vail A strong thunderstorm will impact portions of northern Pima County through 445 PM MST At 355 PM MST, Doppler radar was tracking a strong thunderstorm 18 miles east of Santa Rosa, or 33 miles south of Casa Grande, moving west at 10 mph.
 HAZARD...Winds in excess of 40 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Tucson, Sahuarita, Green Valley, East Sahuarita and Summit.
-This includes Interstate 19 between mile markers 42 and 52.
+This storm will remain over mainly remote areas of northern Pima County.
 MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPH

 weather.gov